 If an old failing stain is present it must be removed.
 A wore down semi-transparent stain may clean off with an oxygenated cleaner.
 If the old stain is stubborn then you might have to use a wood deck stain stripper instead of a cleaner.
 Once the pollutants and any remnants of old stain are gone the deck should look new again.

 After cleaning and brightening the deck it needs to dry prior to staining.
-With a moisture meter you want 15% or less moisture content before applying stain.
+With a moisture meter, you want 15% or less moisture content before applying the stain.
 If you do not have a meter, typically 1-2 days of dry weather is adequate time for the wood to dry completely.
 Now the deck is ready for TWP stain.
-Following this TWP guide to prepping a deck will ensure the stain lasts longer, enhances the appearance and performs as expected.
+Following this TWP guide to prepping a deck will ensure the stain lasts longer, enhances the appearance, and performs as expected.